AIProCode/GPTR/README.md

-The DETR-based approaches apply the transformer encoder-decoder architecture to nature image object detection and achieves promising performance.
+The DETR-based approaches apply the transformer encoder-decoder architecture to nature image object detection and achieve promising performance.
 In this paper, we propose a novel gestalt-perception transformer model for diagram object detection.
 Our approach is motivated by that <b>the human visual system tends to perceive patches in an image that are similar, close or connected without abrupt directional changes as a perceptual whole object.</b>